The Dual Role of Low-Weight Pauli Propagation: A Flawed Simulator but a Powerful Initializer for Variational Quantum Algorithms

-A natural question arises: can classical simulation methods alleviate this burden?
-Recent theoretical breakthroughs, such as the low-weight Pauli propagation (LWPP) algorithm~\cite{Angrisani2024, bermejo2024quantum}, have shown that for ``typical'' random quantum circuits, expectation values can be estimated efficiently.
-These results, often based on average-case analyses over an ensemble of circuits~\cite{Nemkov2023, Aharonov2023, fontana2023classical, rudolph2023classical, Gonzlez-Garca2025quantum, Shao2024, angrisani2024classically, rudolph2024efficient, angrisani2025simulating, beguvsic2025simulating, Martinez2025nonunital}, suggest a possibility of replacing quantum hardware with classical simulators for VQA optimization evaluation.
+Recent theoretical breakthroughs in the low-weight Pauli propagation (LWPP) algorithm~\cite{Angrisani2025, bermejo2024quantum} have shown that for typical random quantum circuits, expectation values can be estimated efficiently.
+These results, often based on average-case analysis over an ensemble of circuits~\cite{Nemkov2023, Aharonov2023, fontana2025classical, rudolph2023classical, Gonzlez-Garca2025quantum, Shao2024, Angrisani2025, lerch2024efficient, angrisani2025simulating, beguvsic2025simulating, Martinez2025, rall2019simulation, bermejo2024quantum}, suggest the possibility of replacing quantum hardware with classical simulators for VQA evaluation.
 However, there is a fundamental difference between these theoretical frameworks and the reality of a VQA optimization.
 A VQA trajectory does not explore a random ensemble of circuits.
-Instead, its parameters evolve deterministically, creating a sequence of highly correlated quantum states.
-An average-case guarantee of classical simulability does not automatically apply to such a specific, non-random instance.
-This raises a critical and practical question: what is the true utility of algorithms like LWPP in the context of VQA workflows?
+Instead, its parameters evolve via directed updates, and average-case guarantees of classical simulability do not automatically apply to such a specific, non-random instance.
+This raises a critical and practical question: what is the true utility of classical algorithms like LWPP in the context of VQA workflows?

-In this Letter, we first demonstrate that LWPP is a poor estimator for the energy evaluation of a specific VQA state, highlighting the limitations of applying average-case theories to single instances.
-But from this failure, we uncover its true strength.
-We find that the LWPP optimization landscape, while numerically inaccurate, acts as a remarkable ``navigator'', robustly guiding parameters toward high-quality basins of attraction and thus accelerating VQA optimization.
+In this Letter, we first demonstrate that LWPP is a poor estimator for the energy evaluation of VQAs, highlighting the limitations of applying average-case theories to single instances.
+However, from this failure, we uncover a counterintuitive inversion of this limitation: the numerical inaccuracy of LWPP is the very source of its optimization power.
+We demonstrate that the Pauli-weight truncation inherent to LWPP acts as a spectral filter, effectively smoothing out the high-frequency local minima that plague the exact quantum landscape.
+As a result, the approximate LWPP landscape is not merely a computationally cheaper surrogate but a topologically superior navigator.
+It robustly guides parameters into the global basin of attraction, avoiding the traps that frequently derail direct optimization on the exact, rugged landscape.